sjhoran/httpttsd/README.txt

 How do I run it?

-I developed and run this script under cygwin, but it reported runs with Strawberry Perl.
+I developed and run this script under cygwin, but it reportedly runs with Strawberry Perl.
+It was developed with Perl 5.14, but is expected to work with newer and older versions.

 You'll require the Win32::OLE and the HTTP::Daemon perl modules installed.

+The script requires no command line arguments to run, but you may optionally override the default bind address (0.0.0.0) and port (8256).

+Usage: httpttsd.pl [--host <ip-address>] [--port <port-number>]

 Example usage: